-The data presented in the following table summarizes the reportable crimes on the Priory Campus from 2014-2016.
-The Dominican University Office of Public Safety, university officials with responsibility for overseeing student activities, and representatives of relevant police agencies compiled the following crime statistics.
-Joel Nayder, Security Compliance & Operations Officer, Public Safety is chiefly responsible for the compilation of the statistics below, and of this report.
+The data presented in the following table summarizes the reportable crimes on the Priory Campus from 2015-2017.
+The Dominican University Office of Campus Safety, university officials with responsibility for overseeing student activities, and representatives of relevant police agencies compiled the following crime statistics.
+Joel Nayder, Security Compliance & Operations Officer, Campus Safety is chiefly responsible for the compilation of the statistics below, and of this report.
 He assesses repeat offenses, patterns, and the possibility of double-counted reports to assure the accuracy of the information contained in this report.

 All crime statistics for murder, non-negligent manslaughter, negligent manslaughter, rape, robbery, aggravated assault, burglary, motor vehicle theft, arson, liquor law violations, drug law violations, and illegal weapons possession are classified using the definitions of those crimes from the FBI's Uniform Crime Reporting (UCR) Program.
-Crime statistics for fondling, incest, and statutory rape are classified using the definitions of those crimes from the FBI's Uniform Manual from the FBI's UCR program.
+Crime statistics for fondling, incest, and statutory rape are classified using the definitions of those crimes from the National Incident -Based Reporting System (NIBRS) User Manual from the FBI's UCR program.
 Crime statistics for the hate crimes of larceny-theft, simple assault, intimidation, and destruction/damage/vandalism of property are classified using the definitions provided in the UCR's Hate Crime Data Collection Guidelines and Training Guide.